BSolut/guaranty/readme.md

 });
 ```

 NOTE: Since version 0.2 resolveHandler are able to return undefined.
-As long then resolveHandler only has 0 or 1 parameter guranaty interpretit as an sync call and will execute the promis chain imidently.
+As long then resolveHandler only has 0 or 1 parameter guranaty interprete as an sync call and will execute the promis chain immediately after that call.

 ```js
 var a = 1;